How to use it

 2

-Read for category impact.
-Ask whether a tool introduces a new layer, a new packaging pattern, a new host shape, or just another example in an existing bucket.
+Does it introduce something new?
+Ask whether it brings a new layer, a new packaging pattern, or a new host shape — or whether it is just another example in an existing bucket.

 3